-By Friday of Week 5, students must send a draft of the prospectus to their full committee, to receive notes and feedback.
+- By April 1st, students must send a draft of the prospectus to their full committee, to receive notes and feedback.

-By Friday of Week 7, students must turn in a hard copy of their prospectus, with a signed copy of the Prospectus Approval Form, to the Honors Program and the College’s Honors Liaison.
+- By April 15th, students must turn in a hard copy of their prospectus, with a signed copy of the Prospectus Approval Form, to the Honors Program and the College’s Honors Liaison.

 A strong prospectus typically includes the following elements: